Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Introduction

 In the general context of wave propagation, the application of Trefftz methods in their standard form to problems of propagation through inhomogeneous media is similarly limited since one more time global exact solutions are not known for most variable-coefficient equations.
 Quasi-Trefftz methods, relying on approximate solutions - called quasi-Trefftz functions - rather than exact solutions to the governing equation, were introduced to extend Trefftz methods to problems governed by variable-coefficient equations.
 They were first introduced in \cite{LMD} under the name of Generalized Plane Wave (GPW) methods for 2D problems governed by the Helmholtz equation.
 The original idea behind the GPW concept was to retain the oscillating behavior of a plane wave (PW) while allowing for some extra degrees of freedom to be adapted to the varying PDE coefficient, and this is where their name came from.
 Initially this was performed via the introduction of Higher Order Terms (HOT) in the phase of a PW as follows:

-where $\kappa$ is the wavenumber of the PW while $\widetilde{\kappa} $ can be interpreted as the local wavenumber of the GPW.
+where Helmholtz equation has either a constant coefficient $\kappa^2$ or a variable coefficient $\kappa^2\epsilon$; so $\kappa$ is the wavenumber of the PW while $\widetilde{\kappa} $ can be interpreted as the local wavenumber of the GPW.
 A procedure to construct a basis of such GPWs was proposed in \cite{LMinterp}, together with a study of the approximation properties of the basis.
 A systematic procedure to study these approximation properties was introduced in \cite{IGS}, and used in \cite{AbGPW} on a new type of GPWs.
 The idea of the associated GPW-based Galerkin method was presented in \cite{LMD}, a proof of convergent for a variant was studied in \cite{LMM}.
 The method was applied a problem of mode conversion for wave propagation in plasmas in \cite{LMmc}.

 Other works on quasi-Trefftz methods include \cite{Yuan} on the convergence of a GPW Discontinuous Galerkin method for anisotropic Helmholtz problems, \cite{Morel2}, on linear transport problems, as well as \cite{IGMS} on time-dependent wave propagation problems.